Shift3/boilerplate-client-angular/README.md

 ### Docker

-This project can be run through docker (it is not recommended for involved development because it makes it harder to debug the codebase).
+This project can be run through Docker (it is not recommended for involved development because it makes it harder to debug the codebase).
 Running `docker-compose up` will configure and serve the project locally.
 It supports hot reloading.
+(On Windows, `docker-compose` needs access to the drive where the project is located.
+It should see `C:\` by default but other drives need to be added manually: see [here](https://docs.microsoft.com/en-us/archive/blogs/stevelasker/configuring-docker-for-windows-volumes), [here](https://rominirani.com/docker-on-windows-mounting-host-directories-d96f3f056a2c) and [here](https://docs.docker.com/compose/env-file/)).

 To run the unit test or e2e test servers, run `docker-compose exec client ng test --watch=false --browsers=ChromeHeadlessDocker` or `docker-compose exec client ng e2e --port 4202` respectively while running the above development server.